UFC Rumors: Nick Diaz Returning At UFC 235, Per ‘ESPN’

-According to ESPN, Nick Diaz is finally going to end his 4-year hiatus against Jorge Masvidal at UFC 235.
+According to ESPN, Nick Diaz is finally going to end his four-year hiatus against Jorge Masvidal at UFC 235.
 The card is scheduled to take place at the T-Mobile arena in Las Vegas on March 2, 2019.

 ESPN‘s Brett Okamoto says he spoke directly with UFC President Dana White on the matter, and White confirmed that Diaz has agreed to the fight.
 An additional source said that the contracts are not signed, but that everything is close to being finalized.